 Acquiring the materials needed for naaxiin and yelthkKoo can be difficult and expensive.
 Depending on whether the material is in its raw state and whether it is locally or internationally produced affects the price.
 Today, the interconnections around the world, allow us access to some of the most finely made wools in the world.
 Flexibility in thinking allowing us to utilize products from around the world can be, and is, highly transformative for many artists and their work.

 Being in tune with your materials, knowing where they come from and how to get them adds to the spiritual depth of the piece of work created.
 As Jaad Kuujus sees it “there is a spirit residing in the woven designs”.
-An old Haida belief also says that the “spirit of the artist” is included in each creation (Kuuyas 7waahlal Gidaak) Knowing where the materials come from, and the material’s story before it is woven, adds to the narrative that becomes the piece.
+An old Haida belief also says that the “spirit of the artist” is included in each creation (Kuuyas 7waahlal Gidaak).
+Knowing where the materials come from, and the material’s story before it is woven, adds to the narrative that becomes the piece.

 Jaad Kuujus and other weavers, acknowledge that many of their works may still exist after they are no longer with us.
 Many old blankets found in museums are said to have a presence, and give off a feeling of another time.
 Knowing this, it is important to use materials that will stand the test of time, so that future generations can learn from what we’ve done.
 As Jaad Kuujus puts it, it is “more tuning into knowledge…. all the knowledge that has been or ever will be.
 Things that haven’t been discovered yet, it all exists, we just (have to) tune into it.”

 Familial